 - Neonatologists

-Pennsylvania Statute of Limitations for Birth Injuries
+Pennsylvania’s Statute of Limitations for Birth Injuries

 Legal processes have designated timeframes, especially when it comes to initiating action.
 In Pennsylvania, for cerebral palsy and other related birth injuries, the statute of limitations extends to two years after the child’s 18th birthday.

 This means that families have until the child turns 20 to initiate legal proceedings.
 While this may seem like a long time, the complexities of life and the challenges of managing care can make these years pass quickly.
-It’s crucial for families to be aware of this timeframe and consider their legal options well in advance.

 Contact a Philadelphia Cerebral Palsy Attorney Today